Edward Cornwallis: Seven Years' War

 In November 1756 Cornwallis was one of three colonels who were ordered to proceed to Gibraltar and from there embark for Menorca, which was then under siege from the French.
 Admiral John Byng called a council of war, which involved Cornwallis, and advised the return of the fleet to Gibraltar leaving the garrison at Menorca to its fate.
 Byng, Cornwallis and the other officers were arrested when they returned to England.
 A large, unruly mob attacked the officers as they left their ships in Portsmouth and later burned effigies of Cornwallis and the other officers.

 The officers faced court martial on "suspicion of disobedience of orders and neglect of duty."
 Byng was found guilty and executed.
 Cornwallis testified that he had not disobeyed orders, but that it was "impracticable" to land at Menorca due to stiff French defences.
 Further, he said he was following Byng's command.
 "I looked upon myself as under the command of the admiral and should have thought it my duty to have obeyed him", he testified.
-Cornwallis was judged to have been a passenger under the control of Byng and was thus exonerated.

 Cornwallis was also one of the senior officers in the September 1757 Raid on Rochefort which saw a failed amphibious descent on the French coastline.
 The vast force massed on the Isle of Wight before sailing for Rochefort.
 The fleet stopped at Île D'Aix and examined the French defences.
 General Sir John Mordaunt, head of the land forces, decided the defences were too strong to attack.
 He called a council of war.
 Cornwallis voted to retreat, while Admiral Edward Hawke, head of the naval forces, and James Wolfe, quartermaster general, voted to attack.
 Mordaunt and Cornwallis carried the day and the mission was abandoned.

 Mordaunt was arrested and faced court martial.
 Cornwallis testified that an attempted landing at Rochefort would have been "dangerous, almost impracticable and madness."
-James Wolfe wrote to his father in November 1757 and said Cornwallis "...has more zeal, more merit, and more integrity than one commonly meets with among men....
-Cornwallis is a man of approved courage and fidelity."

 Governor of Gibraltar

-Cornwallis served as the Governor of Gibraltar from 14 June 1761 to January 1776 when he died at the age of 63.
+Cornwallis served as the governor of Gibraltar from 14 June 1761 to January 1776 when he died at the age of 63.
 His body was returned to England and laid to rest at Culford Parish Church in Culford, near Bury St. Edmunds on 9 February 1776.
 Both of his family titles are now extinct.
 In 1899, MacDonald wrote, "His name is fast coming under the category of 'Britain's forgotten worthies'."